happylynx/flow-webpack-plugin/README.md

 *Note:* `flow-bin` package is not a hard dependency.
 If flow is already installed on your system, it can be reused through `flowPath` option.

+[Demo project][4] illustrates integration of Webpack, Flow and Babel using this plugin.

 ## Screenshots

 Valid codebase: